My second stay at Park Inn Prague in 2017 placed me in a top floor, 5th floor Business Class room with patio deck.

 We had to wait a couple hours for our room and used the time to go file a police report on my stolen wallet at a nearby police station.
 Then we went to lunch for $6 meals at a local pub two blocks away.
-U Vorare is a pub I knew from my previous stay in January, where there was a little more action with music compared to the empty Park Inn restaurant.
+U Vorare is a pub I knew from my previous stay at Park Inn Prague in January.
+The pub had a little more action with rock music playing over speakers compared to the empty Park Inn restaurant.

 Park Inn Prague Room 524

 After lunch we received our room key card.

 The main difference between this room and the room I had in January were windows in the bathroom.

 The location of the room behind an outside wall provided privacy from the Vysehrad hilltop ramparts, but also restricted our view of the cityscape.

 The patio could have been a wonderful feature, if it were not for the July heat wave happening during our stay.
 The patio was great for drying some wet hand laundry.

 Neighbor’s patio railing.

 View of Park Inn building top forming wall of our room’s patio.

 The building was originally a printer’s shop built in 1907.